jetsonhacks/installRealSenseSDK/README.md

 # installLibrealsense
-Build and install scripts for Intel's librealsense for the NVIDIA Jetson Nano Developer Kit
+Build and install scripts for Intel's librealsense for the NVIDIA Jetson Developer Kits

 Original article on JetsonHacks: https://wp.me/p7ZgI9-34j